BoiMat/Multi-View-Stereo-Reconstruction/README.md

 ### COLMAP Reconstruction

-Before using the deep models, it's necessary to reconstruct the scene using COLMAP.
+Before using the deep models, it's necessary to run COLMAP sparse reconstruction.

 #### Setup for COLMAP Reconstruction